clpe04/hookin/README.md

     (apply-transformations :add-10 15)

-Defines a function named "test-function", which are then registered in the plugin management system under the hook :add-10 and then applied to the number 15 for a result of 25.
+Defines a function named "test-function", which are then registered in the hook management system under the hook :add-10.
+It is then applied to the number 15 for a result of 25.

-#### Example 2 - Autoloading functions
+#### Example 2 - Autoloading hooked functions

 ##### Code placed in a file called plugin.clj